When starting off a website, the web hosting questions start to appear. You soon find out that you probably need to get one of those web hosts…

 Dedicated hosting is quite pricy, and expertise is needed regarding the managing of the server.

-If you are worried that you do not have the expertise needed to pull this off, you can purchase a dedicated hosting plan which will provide experts on server management, for you.
+If you are worried that you do not have the expertise needed to pull this off, you can purchase a dedicated hosting plan which will provide experts on server management.
+At Online Solutions, we host websites on our own dedicated servers, and we take care of all the technical operations for you.

-Managed hosting means that you have experts on software making sure your website will be performing perfectly (optimized, updated, etc.) Managed hosting is versatile as a hosting type since it has different package deals which satisfy different needs.
+Managed hosting means that you have experts on software making sure your website will be performing perfectly (optimized, updated, etc.) It is versatile as a hosting type since it has different package deals that satisfy different needs.

 Therefore, depending on the amount of traffic your website generates and other features you’ll choose to have, you will rent an appropriate space on a server.
 The space you rent on the server will be managed by the experts of the company you purchased your managed hosting from.